sassansh/sassansh.github.io/README.md

    npm start
    ```

-3. To build & deploy website, run:
+3. To build & deploy website\*, run:

    ```bash
     npm run deploy
    ```

+   \*Note to self: On push to master, website is built and deployed automatically using Github Actions.

 4. My updated website is now up and running!
 To see it live, visit: